Rohan-Kumar09/CS-230/README.md

 <br>
 Biography:
 <br>
-Sahar Karimi is a student at California State University.
+Sahar Karimi, an Afghan American raised in the Bay Area, is currently
 <br>
-She is currently pursuing her undergraduate degree in
+a Computer Science student at California State University.
+With a
 <br>
-Computer Science.
-With a strong educational background
+strong educational background in Computer Science and a deep passion
 <br>
-in Computer Science and a passion for technology.
+for technology, she aspires to become a software engineer.
+In her
 <br>
-She aspires to work at Google as a software engineer.
+pursuit of this dream, Sahar is already making strides as a frontend
 <br>
-Sahar's dedication and commitment to her career goals
+developer at Allgernes, where she dedicates herself to enhancing user
 <br>
-are clear, and she is determined to pursue a path that
+interfaces and experiences.
+Her commitment and determination are evident
 <br>
-will lead her to a fulfilling career as a software engineer,
+in her academic and professional endeavors.
+Sahar is not only proficient
 <br>
-where she can contribute to the renowned culture of innovation
+in English but also fluent in Farsi, Pashto, Arabic, and Urdu, which further
 <br>
-and excellence.
+enriches her multicultural perspective.

 ![](Images/SaharKarimi.jpg)